-Let y = (Car, Wheel, Wheel, Rim, Tire) be the correct labeling (the order given by the name of the node: A to E).
-An inference algorithm will choose y = (Wheel, Rim, Rim, Rim) over the correct assignment, since its energy value is lower.
-Fig. 4 shows what happens if the user selects node B and sets its label to Wheel.
-All pairwise potentials of this node only depend on the respective neighbor but not on node B anymore.
-Thus they are added to the modified potential function of children and parent.
+over the correct assignment, since its energy value is lower.
+Fig. 3.2 shows what happens if the user selects node B and sets its label to Wheel.
+All pairwise potentials of this node only depend on the respective neighbor, thus they are added to the modified potential function of children and parent.

 By incorporating the user interaction we split the model into a forest where inference can be done independently for each tree, e.g. we can immediately infer the most likely label of node E to be Tire, since it is now conditionally independent of all other nodes in the model and we can simply minimize the modified potential function.
-In fact this example is set up, so that this single user interaction makes the correct labeling also the most likely labeling, as the model has minimal energy for the correct labeling, as long as it is condition by $y_B = Wheel$.
+In fact this example is set up, so that this single user interaction makes the correct labeling also the most likely labeling, as the model has minimal energy for the correct labeling, as long as it is condition by $y_B = Wheel$ .